International schools in Berlin

 Berlin Brandenburg International School (BBIS)

-State-approved English language day school for students 3 to 19 years of age, curriculum is based on all four programs of the International Baccalaureate organization, 715 students from 65 different countries, small class sizes (max.
-18 students), teacher-student ratio 1:7.
+State-approved English-speaking private school and all-day school for children and teenagers aged 3 to 19.
+The curriculum follows the four programs of the International Baccalaureate Organisation.
+It has about 700 students from over 60 countries, small class sizes (max.
+21 students) and a teacher-student ratio of 1:7.

 ›› Early Years, Grunewald, Havelchaussee 104